Jimmydalecleveland/coding-blog/src/pages/javascript-closures-basic-concepts/index.md

 ---
 title: "Coding Cantrips: Javascript Closures"
 date: "2018-12-08"
-description: 'There are, of course, lots of blogs writing about this topic, but if you have found your way here I hope this will give you the missing pieces to understanding closures in Javascript'
+description: "There are, of course, lots of blogs writing about this topic, but if you have found your way here I hope this will give you the missing pieces to understanding closures in Javascript"
 ---

 > Flavor text: Cantrips are the basic spells you use the most throughout your adventures as a spellcaster.
 Though fundamental coding concepts do not seem basic, they will become so as you use them throughout your journey of programming.